gar1t/e2/doc/tutorial.rst

 For more information on the options used, see `re:run/3`_.

-Note that we again used a "handler" function to translate the results of ``re:run/3`` to something appropriate for our use.
+Note that we again used a *handler* function to translate the results of ``re:run/3`` to something appropriate for our use.
 We could easily have used a case statement -- but the function more formally represents our logic.